epidemics/COVIDNPIs/_sources/reproduction/reproduction.rst.txt

 Reproducing Results from Paper
 ==============================

-This page contains detailed instructions to reproduce the results from `Brauner et. al., The effectiveness of eight nonpharmaceutical interventions against COVID-19 in 41 countries.
-(2020) <https://www.medrxiv.org/content/10.1101/2020.05.28.20116129v3>`_.
+This page contains detailed instructions to reproduce the results from `Brauner et. al., Inferring the effectiveness of government interventions against COVID-19.
+(2020) <https://science.sciencemag.org/lookup/doi/10.1126/science.abd9338>`_.
 We will assume that you have successfully been able to clone the repo and install the dependencies.

 Main Results
 -------------